Hanford Engineer Works: Personnel

 Certain skills were in high demand.
 One was pipefitting; the reactors required water to cool them, and the chemical separation plants moved materials from stage to stage in pipes.
-In both cases, the work had to be of the highest quality, because once radioactive substances were introduced, it would be too dangerous to repair them.
-Arrangements were made with the International Association of Plumbers and Pipe Fitters that if any local chapter could make twenty or more pipefitters available for the Hanford Engineer Works, the Air Transport Command would fly them from their home state.
+Work had to be of the highest quality, because once radioactive substances were introduced, it would be too dangerous to repair the pipes.
+Arrangements were made with the International Association of Plumbers and Pipefitters that if any chapter could make twenty or more pipefitters available for the Hanford Engineer Works, the Air Transport Command would fly them in from their home state.
 In August 1944 the Manhattan District arranged for 198 skilled pipefitters to be furloughed from the Army to work on the project.
 Stimson specified that they be limited-service personnel not qualified for overseas service.
 They were transferred to the reserves and taken on by the piping subcontractor as civilians.
-The first of them arrived at the Hanford Engineer Works on 1 September.
+The first of them arrived at the Hanford Engineer Works on 1 September 1944.

-After an industrial accident in which seven workers, including some pipefitters, died from being crushed when a tank being moved into position was dropped from a crane, the union asked for local representation on the site.
-Groves declined the request, but Matthias agreed to collect union dues from appropriate workers on behalf of the union.
+After an accident in which seven workers died when a tank being moved into position was dropped from a crane, the union asked for local representation.
+Groves declined the request, but Matthias agreed to collect union dues on behalf of the union.
 This did not keep the workers from striking, and there were a series of wildcat strikes and stoppages.
 Nonetheless, the industrial relations record of the Hanford Engineer Works was good.
-Of 126,265,662 man-hours worked by the construction workforce between December 1943 and December 1946, only 15,060 man-hours (0.011 percent) were lost due to stoppages, and 205 of these were disputes with management; the other 14,855 man-hours lost were due to jurisdictional disputes.
+Of 126,265,662 man-hours worked by the construction workforce between December 1943 and December 1946, 15,060 man-hours (0.011 percent) were lost due to stoppages, and 205 of these were disputes with management; the other 14,855 man-hours lost were due to jurisdictional disputes.